 - "We need to be educated about this.
 It's not well known enough.
-We need people who are knowledgeable about this to educate the Hispanic community and especially the small business owners."-Javier A. construction company, Ariz. - A lot of them [Hispanics] come in without knowing the laws.
-They don't understand them, and they are not familiar with them-just like me." -Marko V., computer repair, Nev.
+We need people who are knowledgeable about this to educate the Hispanic community and especially the small business owners."-Male respondent, construction, Ariz. - A lot of them [Hispanics] come in without knowing the laws.
+They don't understand them, and they are not familiar with them-just like me." -Male respondent, computer repair, Nev.